Follow a real home renovation, guided step by step by seasoned designer Amy Carman and her collaborator, Carman Made.

 Hardwood Coverage

-Over 2,000 sq. ft. of American & European White Oak from our Muse Collection across the floors, ceilings, and architectural cladding
+Over 2,000 sq. ft. of White Oak Alice Brushed DuraMatt® from our Muse Collection across the floors and a ceiling as architectural cladding

 An Ode to Family.
 A Home Designed to Last.